- Supporting your Learning

 Full information on how the college meets students’ health and safety needs is contained in the Health and Safety Policy and the college First Aid Policy

-Each summer term the college invites Year 10 pupils to an Open Evening so that they can begin planning their next steps on leaving school.
-In the autumn term we invite Year 11 pupils to further Open Evenings to help them to refine their plans.
-Staff are available to help young people, their parents and carers to fill in the college application form.
-In the spring term we invite parents of prospective students to an information evening where parents and carers can learn more about studying at Ashton Sixth Form College including the support systems which are in place.
+Each summer term the college invites Year 10 pupils to various taster events so that they can begin planning their next steps on leaving school.
+In the autumn term we host various open day/evenings for Year 11 students to help them to refine their plans.
+Prospective students are also invited to a taster event, to gain an understanding of what it is like to be a student as Ashton Sixth Form College, and their parent are invited to conference, where they can learn more about studying at Ashton Sixth Form College including the support systems which are in place.

-In addition to these events, at the end of the GCSEs we invite all prospective students to a taster day so that they can gain an understanding of what it is like to be a student at Ashton Sixth Form College.
-The Inclusive Learning team works closely with teachers to make sure that students with learning difficulties or disabilities get the support they need at these events.
+The Inclusive Learning team works closely with teachers to make sure that students with learning differences or disabilities get the support they need at all these events.

 Parents/carers who want to become more involved in the work of the college may apply to join the board of Governors.
 We have two Parent Governors and when a vacancy becomes available, usually when a Parent Governor’s son/daughter leaves college, the Clerk to the Corporation writes to all parents/carers to invite applications.
 The appointment follows a process of interviews with Clerk to the Corporation, the Principal and the Chair of Corporation.

 We are also keen to learn students’ views on college, the support services and their course.
 Each year learners complete an online student survey in which they can give us their feedback.
 In addition, students are invited to focus groups where they can express their opinions on all aspects of the college.
-As well as this, the Inclusive Learning department issues an evaluation questionnaire, encouraging learners who have had support to inform us of our strengths and areas we may need to improve.
+As well as this, the Inclusive Learning department issues an evaluation questionnaire, and we hold our own focus groups where we encourage learners who have had support to inform us of our strengths and areas we may need to improve.

 The college has a Student Council which is elected each year.
 Their role is to represent the student voice throughout college and to make sure that students’ view are heard and acted upon.